53rd Weather Reconnaissance Squadron: Hurricane hunting

 The 1943 Surprise Hurricane, which struck Houston during World War II, marked the first intentional meteorological flight into a hurricane.
 That summer, British pilots being trained as instrument instructor pilots at Bryan Army Airfield heard that the school was evacuating its AT-6 Texan trainers in the face of the oncoming hurricane, and began teasing their instructors about the airworthiness of the aircraft.
 Instrument flying school commander USAAF Lt.
 Col. Joseph B. Duckworth, a former airline pilot with Eastern Airlines who had developed instrument procedures for the carrier, bet his RAF students that he could safely fly into the storm and return.
 On 27 July 1943 he took out one of the trainers with 2nd Lt Ralph M. O'Hair navigating and flew it straight into the eye of the storm.
 After he returned safely, the base's only weather officer, 1st Lt William H. Jones-Burdick, took over the navigator's seat and Duckworth flew into the storm (now over land) a second time, this time recording their observations and measuring temperatures within the storm.
 The flights demonstrated that hurricane reconnaissance flights were feasible.

 24 days later, on 19 August 1943, the AAF weather station at Waller Field, Trinidad, recorded unusually low pressures and received a similar report from Beane Field on Saint Lucia.
 Together with a report of high winds to the east from a U.S. Navy aircraft landing at Naval Operating Base Trinidad, the data prompted the first weather reconnaissance mission to locate a previously unreported tropical disturbance, which was flown the next morning.
-The flight, made by a B-25 Mitchell medium bomber assigned to the 25th Bombardment Group (an anti-submarine unit at nearby Edinburgh Field), proceeded from Waller to Barbados and then due east at altitudes between 8000 and 600 ft into the heart of Hurricane III of 1943.
+The flight, made by a North American B-25 Mitchell medium bomber assigned to the 25th Bombardment Group (an anti-submarine unit at nearby Edinburgh Field), proceeded from Waller to Barbados and then due east at altitudes between 8000 and 600 ft into the heart of Hurricane III of 1943.
 Using standard navigational position fixes, the mission plotted observations inflight on a chart as they proceeded and transmitted them to Beane Field for relay to Waller and Borinquen Field, Puerto Rico.
 (Note: The B-25, serial 43-5052, was flown by Capt.
 R.A.
 Field of the 10th Bombardment Squadron and carried weather officers Major I.I.
 Porush, Captain J. R. Fleming, and 1st Lt.
 P.W.
 Allen.
 A second flight, similar to Duckworth's, took off from Antigua with weather officer Capt.
 C.H.
 MacDougall aboard and also observed the storm.)